dhh1128/ken/docs/spec/hypertext.md

 --- | ---
 [normal hyperlink](#hyperlinks) | `[clickable content](ref)`, as in markdown.
 Advanced params can be added after `ref` but before the closing paren, using <code>&vert;</code> and `a=b; x=y` syntax: <code>[clickable content](ref&vert; download=license.txt; rel=license)</code>.
 Whitespace before and after the <code>&vert;</code> and `;` characters are optional.
 [terse hyperlink](#terse-hyperlinks) | `[#clickable content]`, where the clickable content [derives the ID](#comparing-anchor-ids) of an anchor elsewhere.
-The `#` character is not rendered. autolinks | Tokens that match URI syntax and that begin with `http://`, `https://`, and `mailto:` are automatically rendered as hyperlinks by intent, unless they are immediately preceded by empty braces, as in `[]http://example.com/dont-make-me-clickable`.
+The `#` character is not rendered. autolinks | Tokens that match URI syntax and that begin with `http://`, `https://`, and `mailto:` are automatically rendered as hyperlinks by ken, unless they are immediately preceded by empty braces, as in `[]http://example.com/dont-make-me-clickable`.
 [simple text anchor](#simple-text-anchors) | `[anchor text]`.
 ID is [derived from](#comparing-anchor-ids) anchor text.
-Unlike HTML or markdown, IML allows nested anchors (e.g., where a full sentence is an anchor, a word inside the sentence can also be an anchor).
+Unlike HTML or markdown, ken allows nested anchors (e.g., where a full sentence is an anchor, a word inside the sentence can also be an anchor).
 [anchor with explicit ID](#explicit-anchor-ids) | `[@id: anchor text]`.
 Only `anchor text` is rendered.
 [hidden or empty anchors](#hidden-or-empty-anchors) | `[@id:]` (nothing is rendered) [headers as anchors](#headers-as-anchors) | Same as markdown: `# My header` becomes an anchor referencable as `#my-header`.
 The space after `#` is required in the header.
-Unlike markdown, IML allows the ID for a header to be overridden by inserting an explicit ID at the beginning of the header's content: `# [@short-id:]My unwieldy header (and humorous aside)`.
+Unlike markdown, ken allows the ID for a header to be overridden by inserting an explicit ID at the beginning of the header's content: `# [@short-id:]My unwieldy header (and humorous aside)`.
 [definition anchor](#definition-text-anchors) | `[=term with definition in surrounding paragraph]`.
 For compatibility with other markdown variants, the close bracket may be preceded by an equals sign: `[=term=]`, though this form is deprecated.
 Typically referenced with a [terse hyperlink](#terse-hyperlinks).
 [code anchors in IPL](#code-anchors) | Automatic from structure; referenced with dotted notation.
 [anchors for media and other complex content](#anchor-pairs) | `[@id ...]content[/]`.
 Unlike HTML, overlapping anchors are legal, with some caveats.